 Potential courses you’ll take in an online master’s degree in entertainment management program

-- Financial management in live entertainment.
-For those interested in working the business side of things, this course teaches students how to create detailed budgets for live arts and entertainment events.
+• Financial management in live entertainment.
+This course teaches students how to create detailed budgets for live arts and entertainment events.
 They learn how to make different kinds of events safe, fun, and profitable.

 Online Master’s Degree in Entertainment Management Frequently Asked Questions